Dolphin and Seal Eco Adventure Cruise

 At any time of year you’re likely to see the display of gannets diving as they feed, fur seals playing on the surface, crested terns in sharp flight, nesting cormorants, or a pod of bottlenose dolphins jump, ride the waves and frolic about.

 Every trip will teach you something new.
-The 1-hour Wildlife Sightseeing Boat Tour gives you a personalised view into the beauty and richness of Port Phillip Bay.
+The 1.5-hour Dolphin and Seal Eco Adventure Cruise gives you a personalised view into the beauty and richness of Port Phillip Bay.
 Everyone enjoys the stable ride and freedom felt on board our small and robust tour vessel.
 Open air seating provides all-round view and a feeling of connectedness with the marine environment.

 - On-water boat tour, suitable for families and adventurers

-- Limited to just six guests, you’ll enjoy an uninterrupted cruise on the bay
+- Limited to up to 12 guests, you’ll enjoy an uninterrupted cruise on the bay

 - The tour departs from Sorrento, VIC